Bankside’s railway arches creatively adapted to support new uses

 Since its inception, Better Bankside has played a leading role in cultivating Bankside’s ecosystem and delivering imaginative improvements in urban spaces, as part of its Bankside Urban Forest strategy.
 This framework for the Low Line aims to produce a series of affordable, flexible spaces in the heart of London.

-The three arches opening in May are at Ewer Street and Southwark Street/Redcross Way.
+The three arches are at Ewer Street and Southwark Street/Redcross Way.
 The Southwark Street arch will provide a new space for cultural and community activities.
 The arches at Ewer Street will be dedicated to sustainable neighbourhood operations and management.
 It will be home to an Active Travel Hub for local employees to benefit from secure cycle parking, lockers and showers.
 The arches will also house a Green Logistics Centre, in which local businesses will consolidate their deliveries, reducing the number of polluting vehicle journeys in the neighbourhood.
 Businesses will place larger orders for goods, avoiding peak hours, which will be stored in the arch and delivered by dedicated electric vehicles as required.
 A micro-logistics facility of this kind, accepting deliveries from any company and operating at neighbourhood scale, is a first for London.

 New, prefabricated galvanised steel curved Nissen sheds (following the design of those introduced to provide efficient accommodation towards the end of the First World War) will form discrete new spaces within the arches.
 The completed arches will be new atmospheric spaces, benefitting from a light-touch design approach, as well as imaginative curatorial work and programming.